leon-domingo/mydict/README.md

 d.baz == 123
 ```

-Please, take into account that keyword initialization has precedence over the _dict_ (first parameter of the _constructor_)
+Please, take into account that keyword initialization has precedence over the _dict_ (first parameter of the _constructor_):

 ```python
 d = MyDict({'foo': 'bar'}, foo='BAR')